 Starting from September onwards energy analysts warned for potential energy shortages due to lower than expected generation of energy by windmill parks at sea.
-Especially the United Kingdom, Denmark and Spain were forced to ramp-up coal and gas-fired electricity plants were called in to make up the shortfall from wind.
+Especially the United Kingdom, Denmark and Spain were forced to ramp-up coal and gas-fired electricity plants to make up the shortfall from wind.
 This has caused prices for coal and gas to rise to extreme highs in recent months as the shortage lasted and widened.
 However, due to the sudden need to generate energy using fossil fuels the prices for carbon allowances went through the roof as well causing even higher energy prices.
 Operating costs for power plants have gone up tremendously to unseen levels in decades.
-Even though this is exactly the function of the EU emission cap-and-trade system, this has further increased prices in the already hot energy markets.
+Even though this is exactly the purpose of the EU emission cap-and-trade system, this has further increased prices in the already hot energy markets.

 Governments Should Incorporate Energy Reliability In Their Green Strategy